carlhuda/janus/README.md

-You can use `~/.gvimrc.before` and `~/.vimrc.before` for settings Vimius, like the __leader__ setting, you may also use `~/.gvimrc.after` and `~/.vimrc.after` for any additonal setting, it is also a good place for overriding Vimius settings as both files will be loaded at the end of Vimius
+You can use `~/.gvimrc.before` and `~/.vimrc.before` for settings Vimius, like the __leader__ setting, you may also use `~/.gvimrc.after` and `~/.vimrc.after` for any additional setting, it is also a good place for overriding Vimius settings as both files will be loaded at the end of Vimius